technicat/talkdimsum/README.md

 The Swift version on the [App Store](https://apps.apple.com/us/app/talk-dim-sum/id953929066) has more features/polish than the Android build from this project but shares the same data (images and JSON)

-Everything is MIT-licensed except the logos:
+Everything is MIT-licensed except graphics (logos, splash screen, icons...)

-technicat logo created by [Dakota Snow](http://espressyourself.coffee/)

-dim sum icon from [Icons8](https://icons8.com)